• FB

 While completely not necessary, you can add slashes/slits to the rolls before they bake to give them a prettier look.
 Cutting them adds zero taste value; it just pretties them up.

-However it does help with the texture.
-Did you ever make or buy bread that has a huge bubble or has blow out?
+However, it does help with the texture.
+Did you ever make or buy bread that has a huge bubble or has a blowout?
 The bread “ruptures” in a sense.
-By scoring the bread, you can help control where the gas can escape without destroying how the bread looks.
+By scoring the bread, you can help control where gas can escape without ruining its appearance.

 I use a Lame to do mine.